-Various service providers maintain pages specifically designed for mobile devices.
-These pages use the wireless markup language (WML), extensible hypertext markup language (HTML).
+Various service providers maintain pages specifically designed for mobile devices that you can view with the Services browser.
+These pages use the wireless markup language (WML), extensible hypertext markup language (XHTML), or hypertext markup language (HTML).

 Check the availability of services, pricing, and fees with your network operator or service provider.
 Service providers will also give you instructions on how to use their services.